r8aec/NanoVNA-D/README.md

 # About

+This is not universal firmware.
+It is only "Ok/not Ok" SWR checker.

 **NanoVNA-H** and **NanoVNA-H4** are very tiny handheld Vector Network Analyzers (VNA).
 They are standalone portable devices withLCD and battery.
 This project aims to provide improved firmware for this useful instrument for enthusiast.